lowlighter/denolithic/static/slides/_denolithic_features.md

 You can use it for small interactions like `<canvas>` drawing or confetti popping 🎉 !

 ::: error
-Note that code is actually interpreted through [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) so pay attention to what you're running when using this
+Note that code is actually interpreted through [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) so pay attention to what you're running when using this!
 :::

 <script>